Institutional

 | 2028 | AMLA direct supervision begins |

-MiCA does not grant a passporting right to third-country (non-EU) providers.
-Under Articles 60 through 62 of MiCA, non-EU firms may only serve EU clients at the client’s own exclusive initiative, commonly known as reverse solicitation.
-ESMA has confirmed that this must be genuinely client-initiated and cannot serve as a systematic market access strategy.
+- Under Articles 60 through 62 of MiCA, non–EU firms may only serve EU clients at the client’s own exclusive initiative, commonly known as reverse solicitation.

 Regardless of the provider’s domicile, EU institutions bear responsibility for their vendor ecosystem.
 They must generally conduct due diligence on all third-party providers, including non-EU validators, to confirm compliance with EU standards.

 Everstake operates as a non-custodial staking infrastructure.
 EU institutions using Everstake’s validator services retain control of their assets at all times.
 Everstake maintains GDPR compliance and supports institutional audit requirements.
-The company holds SOC 2 Type II, ISO 27001:2022, and NIST CSF certifications, and provides Data Processing Agreements upon request.
+The company holds SOC 2 Type II, ISO 27001:2022, and NIST CSF certifications, and may provide Data Processing Agreements upon request.

-Staking involves on-chain transactions that are immutable by design, which may create certain tension with GDPR’s right to erasure under Article 17 of Regulation (EU) 2016/679.
 Controllers, typically the EU institutions themselves, must assess what personal data is processed in connection with staking operations, identify who the data processors are, and determine where data is stored.

 If a validator operator processes personal data on behalf of an EU institution, a Data Processing Agreement (DPA) is generally required under GDPR.
 Pseudonymous on-chain addresses may still constitute personal data if re-identification is possible, a position supported by EU data protection authorities.